 - Products imported into the European Customs Union are subject to duties only when and where the product first enters the European Union (e.g., Germany).

 - The Customs declaration should be provided by the local agent in Germany.

 - A letter signed by the owner of the goods certifying that the following taxable high value goods have not been included in the shipment:

 - Customs registration form 0350 stating goods will not be sold for 12 months.

-- Letter of employment must state the term of employment will be for a minimum of 12 months and that the owner of the goods lived abroad for at least 12 months (will be issued by forwarding agent in Germany).
+- Letter of employment must state the term of employment will be for a minimum of 12 months and that the owner of the goods lived abroad for at least 12 months (must be issued by the employer of the client)

-- Anmeldebestaetigung can be obtained from the appropriate German town hal confirming registration of new residency in Germany (not older than 3 months).
+- Anmeldebestaetigung can be obtained from the appropriate German town hall confirming registration of new residency in Germany (not older than 3 months).

 - Effective 1st November, 2015, the owner of the goods is required to obtain a confirmation letter, called "Wohngeberbescheinigung" from their future landlord in order to get a registration, "Anmeldebestaetigung".

 - The confirmation letter, "Wohngeberbescheinigung" must confirm that the owner of the goods will live at the address mentioned.

 - Shipment must arrive in Germany within 12 months after registration in Germany.